Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 Above these thresholds, full compliance with the current Regulations and the future Act are mandatory and cannot be avoided using an exemption/waiver process.

-Something which our members often overlook, is the aggregation rules; both the current Regulations and the new Act prevent the disaggregation of spend to avoid the rules.
-In simple terms, this means that for matters of ongoing spend (i.e. not individual, one-off purchases), institution spend over a minimum four-year period needs to be estimated, and if that spend is above one of the above relevant thresholds, then the procurement process to follow needs to be that which is mandated by the Regulations/the Act.
+Something which our members often overlook, however, is the aggregation rule; both the current Regulations and the new Act prevent the disaggregation of spend to avoid the rules.
+In simple terms, this means that for matters of ongoing spend (i.e. not individual, one-off purchases), institution spend over a minimum four-year period needs to be estimated, and if that spend is greater than one of the relevant thresholds, then the procurement process to follow needs to be that which is mandated by the Regulations/the Act.

 Procurement Act objectives